 What Does Allergy and Immunology Care Involve?

-Allergy and immunology deal with the treatment and management of disorders of the immune system.
+The Allergy and Immunology Department specializes in diagnosing, treating, and managing both common and rare immune system disorders.
 These disorders disrupt the body’s capacity to defend itself against harmful microorganisms that cause diseases.
 Doctors in this field of medicine are known as allergists or immunologists.

 They treat a wide range of disorders, including: